ucupumar/ucupaint-wiki/docs/index.md

 ### Blender 2.7x

 For Blender 2.7x, you should be using the Cycles render engine.
+The UI is only visible when you select an object that can have a material (mesh, curve, etc).

 |![00.b279-loc](./source/00.b279_loc.png)|
 |:--:|